jotform/dnd-builder/stories/Outline.md

 # About
-What is JotForm DND Builder
+What is Jotform DND Builder

     It is ready to use report - page - cv - infographics vs. builder.
 In short you can build what ever you warnt.
 # Getting Started
 - Installation
 >npm and yarn commands